 The steam from the shower will help open up the sinuses and melt the coconut oil.
 This releases the essential oils which will give you relief to a congested nasal passage.

-Keep in mind that the homemade shower steamers are oil-based!
+Keep in mind that the DIY shower steamers are oil-based!
 They’ll make the tub slippery- so be careful!

 A Natural Remedy For Congestion